 \subsection{Auditing Policy Compliance and Ad Delivery Algorithms}

-To assess whether social media platforms comply with the DSA obligations (and thus also prevent systemic risks), the DSA requires VLOPs and VLOSEs to undergo annual external audits conducted commonly by specialized auditing companies.
-These audits are intended to provide an independent assessment of how these entities comply with their legal responsibilities (DSA, Article 37), particularly regarding risk assessment and the mitigation of systemic risks (DSA, Article 33 and 34).
+To assess platforms' compliance with the DSA, VLOPs and VLOSEs are required to undergo annual external audits.
+These audits aim to provide an independent assessment of compliance with legal obligations, particularly regarding risk assessment and mitigation of systemic risks (DSA Articles 33, 34, and 37).
 Analysis of public audit reports showed that such external audits rely mostly on conventional audit methodologies, rooted in compliance auditing traditions developed for financial reporting and IT controls \cite{SolarovaEtAl2026DSA}.
 These methodologies were, however, designed for relatively static systems and therefore face unprecedented challenges when applied to modern AI-based systems that interact dynamically with human users.

-In parallel, there are complementary independent audits done by researchers, non-profit watchdog organizations or algorithmic assessment/ethics-focused companies.
-These audits commonly apply various algorithmic auditing methodologies. \citet{10.1145/3715275.3732052} recently conducted a literature review of audit study designs suitable for investigating algorithmic-driven risks in digital services (with the focus on provisions of the DSA that specifically address algorithmic systems).
+In parallel, there are complementary independent audits by researchers, non-profit watchdog organizations or algorithmic assessment / ethics-focused companies.
+These audits commonly apply various algorithmic auditing methodologies. \citet{10.1145/3715275.3732052} recently conducted a literature review of audit study designs suitable for investigating algorithmic-driven risks in digital services focusing on DSA provisions addressing algorithmic systems.
 The outcome is four main categories of methodologies: risk-uncovering, reverse engineering, interface design, and risk-measuring; with the main steps and best practices associated with each approach.

 While existing literature proves that various types of algorithm audits represent a suitable approach how to assess compliance with policy and regulations, the number of existing studies remain limited.
 In regards to black-box audits of ad delivery algorithms, the existing works (such as~\cite{10.1145/3715275.3732172}) employ \textit{paired ads} methodology.
 In this methodology, an auditor runs a pair of ads targeting the same audience and at the same time~\cite{10.1145/3715275.3732172}.
 The content of ads, however, intentionally introduces a hypothetical bias (e.g., one ad is hypothesized that will be propagated more to men and second to women).
 Algorithmic bias is then measured by looking at relative difference in delivery along a demographic attribute of interest to the auditor.